jonananas999/remote-conrtrol-macro/README/README.md

 ## Notes

 This is my first PCB project, so it’s probably not perfect.
-I learned how to design schematics and PCBs in KiCad, and how to work with the ESP32 and I2C devices.
+I learned how to design schematics and PCBs in KiCad, and how to work with the ESP32.

 Feedback and suggestions for improvement are appreciated.